 Deadline: October 1

-All applicants must complete the Plainview Area Endowment Proposal Summary (click here for form)
+All applicants must complete the Plainview Area Endowment Proposal Summary (Proposal summary form found in application form.)

 - Organizational information

 - Description of the project and the need for it within the community.